commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 ### Official
-Is the real-world environment where real credit card transactions are requested and real tokens (COM and CCC) are spent
+It is the real-world environment where real credit card transactions are requested and real tokens (COM and CCC) are spent

 | Endpoint | Official  | Note |